 There may be compelling reasons for planning the funeral you want, but why pay for it in advance?

 The answer comes down to a simple one of costs.
-According to research done by insurers Sun Life, and published on the 28th of September 2018, the average cost of a funeral in the UK today is £4,271.
+According to research done by insurers Sun Life, the average cost of a funeral in the UK today is £4,271.

 A report by the BBC on the 1st of June 2018, suggests that this average cost has risen by around £500 in the past year alone – prompting concern and a call for review by the Competition and Markets Authority (CMA).